Bury Me Not on the Lone Prairie: First times in print

-The earliest written version of the song was published in John Lomax's "Cowboy Songs and Other Frontier Ballads" in 1910.
+The earliest written version of the song was published in John Lomax's Cowboy Songs and Other Frontier Ballads in 1910.
 It would first be recorded by Carl T. Sprague in 1926, and was released on a 10" single through Victor Records.
 The following year, the melody and lyrics were collected and published in Carl Sandburg's American Songbag.

 An article published in the Uvalde, Texas, Uvalde Leader-News in 1928 suggests that the origin of the song was the small town of Lohn, Texas.
 The article states that the song was originally about the Lohn Prairie, and was later changed to "Lone Prairie."

-Originally collected with different music than that widely known today, Bury Me Not On the Lone Prairie first appeared in print with the present melody in 1932, with a likely origin of North Carolina, though the speaker at that time requested—contrary to other renditions—to "bury me out on the lone prairie."
+Originally collected with different music than that widely known today, "Bury Me Not On the Lone Prairie" first appeared in print with the present melody in 1932, with a likely origin of North Carolina, though the speaker at that time requested—contrary to other renditions—to "bury me out on the lone prairie."

 Other versions

-The song has been released on albums by Moe Bandy, Johnny Cash, Burl Ives, Bruce Molsky, Tex Ritter, and Roy Rogers, among others.
-Even avant-garde musicians, The Residents, have covered the song for their Cube-E (1988–90) and Talking Light (2010–11) tours.
+The song has been recorded by Moe Bandy, Johnny Cash, Burl Ives, Bruce Molsky, Tex Ritter, The Residents, Johnnie Ray (titled as "Bury Me Out on the Lone Prairie"), and Roy Rogers, among others.

-Under the alternate title "Bury Me Out on the Lone Prairie", it has been recorded by Johnnie Ray.
+In 1934, Carson Robison wrote the song "Carry Me Back To The Lone Prairie," with a similar melody and lyrics to "Bury Me Not On The Lone Prairie," although sung from a longing perspective appreciative of the prairie's scenery and wildlife.